nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 * 18400 infantry equipment
 * 209 support equipment

-Sidenote: the Game abstracts away a lot of equipment: "1 infantry equipment" really means guns, bullets, uniforms, boots and helmets for 1 infantry squad, and 1 howitzer also includes ammunition for it.
+Sidenote: The game abstracts away a lot of equipment: "1 infantry equipment" really means guns, bullets, uniforms, boots and helmets for 1 infantry squad, and 1 howitzer also includes ammunition.

 The goal of the economic buildup, from 1936 to 1938 is to build an army to win the war.

-The primary task is to defend the Western border in Silesia, and Pommerania and around the Exclave of East-Prussia in the north.
+The primary task is to defend the Western border in Silesia, and Pommerania; and around the Exclave of East Prussia in the north.

 To defend our borders, I estimate that we need 76 infantry divisions.